NectarProtocol/python-nectar-module/README.md

-# PYTHON NECTAR MODULE
+# PYTHON NECTAR MODULE for Data Owner

-This is a Python API module designed to run queries on Nectar, add bucket information, and set policies.
+This is a Python API module designed to add bucket information, and set policies.

 ---
 ## Installation